Paulina was born to Henry and Eva (Block) Foote on November 13 , in Kansas, just four days after her

 China to teach the children of missionaries.
 After receiving the assurance from the Lord that this

-was His will for her she gladly went even though this was not what she had thought would happen.
+was His will for her, she gladly went, even though this was not what she had

-Her many adventures, success, God's leading and protection during WWII and the Japanese
+Her many adventures, successes, God's leading and protection during WWII and the